terracenter/gentoo_install/README.md

 ### Choosing the right profile

 A Portage profile specifies default values for global and per-package USE flags, specifies default values for most variables found in `/etc/portage/make.conf`, and defines a set of system packages.
-The profiles are maintained by the Gentoo developers as part of the Portage tree.
+The Gentoo developers maintain the profiles as part of the Portage tree.

 List the available profiles: